 In-kind contributions were another important source of support to UNDRR this year with eight Junior Professional Officers (JPOs) provided by Finland, Italy, Japan, the Kingdom of the Netherlands, Switzerland, the United States (2) and Sweden.

-Throughout the year, UNDRR facilitated peer-to-peer exchange and knowledge sharing through regular consultations and dialogue with UN Member States at the UNDRR Support Group in Geneva, the Group of Friends in New York, as well as two donor meetings and four thematic briefings to donors held virtually in 2021.
+Throughout the year, UNDRR facilitated peer-to-peer exchange and knowledge sharing through regular consultations and dialogue with UN Member States at the UNDRR Support Group in Geneva, the Group of Friends in New York, as well as two donor meetings and three thematic briefings to donors held virtually in 2022.

 Flexible or unearmarked funding

 The flexible nature of unearmarked core funding is vitally important to UNDRR.
 It enables the office to focus on strategic result areas, to afford smooth and effective operational delivery, to adjust to changing circumstances and allow for forward planning, as 99.9 per cent of total funding is through extra-budgetary resources.
-Unearmarked donors continued to support UNDRR, providing USD 19.3 million in 2021, which represents 44 per cent of funding received.
+Unearmarked donors continued to support UNDRR, providing USD 18.1 million in 2022, which represents 30% of funding received.

 Multi-year agreements further support strategic planning through predictable funding.
 UNDRR continued to advocate for such agreements and signed seven new multi-year contributions with Norway, Germany, Australia, Finland, Climate Risk and Early Warning Systems and the Coalition for Disaster Resilient Infrastructure (CDRI) in 2022.